 The pH range of Friday Harbor's water is 7.78 to 7.95 which lessens the corrosive potential of copper and lead.
 Until July 1998, WA State DOH required a random testing of ten homes once per year for the presence of copper and lead.
 The detection rates have been so low that these tests are now required every three years.
-The next testing date is scheduled July 2025.
+These tests were recently completed in June 2025.